Henriqueba210/BCA-Challenge/README.md

 # BCA Requirements

 You are tasked with implementing a simple Car Auction Management System.
-The system should handle different types of vehicles: Sedans, SUVs, Hatchbacks and Trucks.
+The system should handle different types of vehicles: Sedans, SUVs, Hatchbacks, and Trucks.
 Each of these types has different attributes:
 • Hatchback: Number of doors, manufacturer, model, year, and starting bid.
 • Sudan: Number of doors, manufacturer, model, year, and starting bid.